adaptive-democracy/hopeful-path/notes.md

 https://onezero.medium.com/redirecting-the-techlash-74065169b352
 We must absolutely destroy consumerism, but we can't live without industrialism

 Giving profit incentives to do something positive is just allowing middle men to make money without doing anything real.
-They're just going to hire labor so all they can possibly do is make choices. we should just make choices directly with persistent mechanisms
+They're just going to hire labor so all they can possibly do is make choices. we should just make choices directly with adaptive mechanisms

 It's important to understand how we know things.
 Mathematical proof is one way, experience through experimentation is another.
 Whether our knowledge is persuasive is another matter we'll address later